ehmicky/autoserver/docs/logging.md

-The logging verbosity can be adjusted using the [server option](start.md#server-options) `logLevel`, which defaults to `info`.
+The logging verbosity can be adjusted using the [server option](start.md#server-options) `logLevel`, which defaults to `'info'` and can also be `'silent'`.
 It only affects the log console output, not the log events that are emitted.

 # Event payload